dotnet/csharplang/Design-Process.md

 ### Proposed feature

 New ideas are submitted as [discussions](https://github.com/dotnet/csharplang/discussions).
-These ideas can be very freeform, though we ask that you search for duplicates before opening a new issue, as the most common first comment on new discussions is one or more links to existing discussions that cover the idea.
+These ideas can be very freeform, though we ask that you search for duplicates before opening a new discussion, as the most common first comment on new discussions is one or more links to existing discussions that cover the idea.
 While ideas are welcome, there is no guarantee that an idea will be adopted into the language; even among things that have been triaged for eventual inclusion in the language, there is more work than can be done in a single lifetime.
 In order to move forward, a member of the language design team (LDT) has to decide to "champion" the idea.
 This is effectively the
 LDT member deciding to sponsor the idea, and to bring it forward at a future LDM.
 Most features do not make it out of this stage.